vivaria/edisonrul.ing/docs/source/cards/koaki-meiru-sea-panther.md

-# KOA’KI MEIRU SEA PANTHER
+# Koa’Ki Meiru Sea Panther

 *   Sending 1 “Iron Core of Koa’ki Meiru” from your hand to the Graveyard is a cost.
 *   This is an Ignition Effect that targets 1 Spell Card in your Graveyard.